sensu-plugins/documentation/Roadmap.md

 One of the big pushes will be for arch independent code.
 A short coming of other major monitoring solutions is the lack of real platform independence.
 This is a high priority and is something that is always in consideration.
 Many of the disk and process checks have already been refactored to achieve this and more are in progress.

-There will always be platform dependent checks such as linux kernel monitors or Windows event monitors but the more the number of these can be reduced the better.
+There will always be platform dependent checks such as linux kernel monitors or Windows event monitors but the more the number of these that can be reduced the better.

 **Wider Platform Testing**